An Empirical Study of Realized GNN Expressiveness: Graph Generation

-CFI graphs compose 100 pairs of graphs based on CFI methods~\citep{63543}.
-We generate all CFI graphs with backbone ranging from 3 to 7-node graphs.
-We randomly select 60 pairs of 1-WL-indistinguishable graphs, 20 pairs of 3-WL-indistinguishable graphs, and 20 pairs of 4-WL-indistinguishable graphs.
+\textbf{CFI graphs.} This category consists of 100 pairs of graphs generated based on the CFI methods proposed by \citet{63543}.
+All CFI graphs with backbones ranging from 3 to 7-node graphs were generated.
+From this set, 60 pairs of 1-WL-indistinguishable graphs, 20 pairs of 3-WL-indistinguishable graphs, and 20 pairs of 4-WL-indistinguishable graphs were randomly selected.

+These different categories of graphs provide a diverse range of graph structures and properties for evaluating the expressiveness of GNN models.